timurgen/sesam-gcp-storage-ingress-cloud-func/README.md

 #### Pipe setup

 To push data into Sesam an http_endpoint source pipe is needed.
-An exapmple provided below.
+An example provided below.

 ```json
 {